 Sew a snap or hook-and-loop fastener to the other side of the hood, and sew its adjoining piece to the loose end of the smock.

-Step 13: Add Ears to the Headband
+Add ears to the headband

+Place the opening of both ears over the antennae and hand-sew them closed using a whipstitch.
 Cut slits in the top of the hood large enough for the ears to stick through.

-To assemble the costume, put on the fur-trimmed pants and shirt, the headband, and then the hood.
+To assemble the DIY Ewok costume, put on the fur-trimmed pants and shirt, the headband, and then the hood.
 Snap the hood and smock together and position the ears so they poke through the slits in the hood.